abitofhelp/servicelib/db/README.md

 - [Logging](../logging/README.md) - The logging component can be used to log database operations.
 - [Telemetry](../telemetry/README.md) - The telemetry component can be used to monitor database performance.
 - [Transaction](../transaction/README.md) - The transaction component provides utilities for distributed transactions.
+- [Retry](../retry/README.md) - The retry package is used for automatic retries of database operations.

 ## Contributing